CoVaRR-NET/duotang/currentsituation.md

 While data on cases and genomic sampling has been limited, the data available to date are consistent with variant <u id='XFG'>XFG</u> driving a wave starting in August that was delayed or extended in some regions into late Fall 2025.
+Then a combination of <u id='XFG'>XFG</u> subvariants and PQ subvariants continued to extend cases.